 The Max in SIM Max addresses the driver’s MOI (or forgiveness) characteristics.
 Powered by the Inertia Generator, which positions the bulk of the club’s mass low and back, SIM Max promotes a slightly higher launch and more spin than it’s SIM counterpart.
 In addition, the larger face makes it even more forgiving – giving golfer’s more area to work with at impact.

-Not to be forgotten, the SIM Max•D model possess similar design elements to SIM Max, but with an internal heel weight that promotes a draw-biased ball flight.
+Not to be forgotten, the SIM Max•D model possesses similar design elements to SIM Max, but with an internal heel weight that promotes a draw-biased ball flight.
 It also is the highest launching and highest spinning driver in the family.
 Furthermore, it has an 18% larger face than SIM to allow for even greater forgiveness.
-TaylorMade’s club data revealed that the golfers host most benefit from a draw-biased design also require greater forgiveness characteristics – hence the larger face and launch conditions.
+TaylorMade’s club data revealed that the golfers who most benefit from a draw-biased design also require greater forgiveness characteristics – hence the larger face and launch conditions.

 I hope this comparison of SIM and SIM Max drivers has been helpful to you.
 If you have further questions, reach out to us on Twitter or Instagram at @TaylorMadeGolf.